Log in or join Textillia to get full access to the database and become part of our community of sewists, quilters, and textile artists.

 • You can get to know lots of great crafty people, and stay up to date on what your friends are working on!

-Texillia isn't just another online community - it is also a centralized, crowdsourced database of all things sewing—an extensive and easy to use set of features that enable you to:
+Texillia isn't just another online community - it's main purpose is the centralized, crowdsourced database of all things sewing—an extensive and easy to use set of features that enable you to:

 • Work together on our community built searchable database of patterns, materials, and resources that are cross-referenced with each other, the projects members use them for, as well as the companies and people that designed and produced them.